 - proven, successful, senior level executives/entrepreneurs who serve as commercial advisers.

-The ESTEEM Program works with Notre Dame faculty in the Colleges of Science and Engineering as well as with the Office of Technology Transfer to identify research with commercial potential.
+The ESTEEM Program works with Notre Dame faculty in the Colleges of Science and Engineering as well as with the IDEA Center's enterprise acceleration team to identify research with commercial potential.
 These projects are sourced prior to the start of the Program and then presented to the incoming class.
 Alternatively, the ESTEEM staff will work with the students to identify research they are passionate about and then approach faculty members conducting similar research to explore possible capstone thesis opportunities.

 The ESTEEM Program works with local, national, and international industry partners to explore the commercial potential of new products or new markets for existing company products.
 Past industry partners have included business from small startups to multi-million dollar companies from the technology and life science fields.
 Upon identification of a project, the industry partner submits a list of skill sets to ESTEEM, receives resumes of incoming students who match those skill sets, conducts interviews with potential students, and selects the ideal student for their project.
 The matching process may begin well ahead of the start of the Program in late June.